anhinga/2023-julia-drafts/immutable-julia/README.md

 of needing a help of a Zygote expert remains, just like it has been the case with

 https://github.com/anhinga/late-2022-julia-drafts/tree/main/dmm-port-from-clojure/using-Zygote

+(I've also tried [small-experiment.jl](small-experiment.jl), and getting a complaint about "try-catch problem" without any simple way to address this, while using only very standard constructions and not using any try-catch operators, is quite frustrating.)

 I am going to see if JAX handles this for me without any expert help, and I'll eventually revisit the Julia route.